Common Idiosyncratic Quantile Factors and Asset Prices: Quantile Factor Model

-To estimate the common factors that capture co-movement of quantile-specific features of distributions of the idiosyncratic parts of the stock returns, we use Quantile Factor Analysis (QFA) introduced by \cite{chen2021}.
-In contrast to the principal component analysis (PCA), QFA allows to capture hidden factors that may shift more general characteristics such as moments or quantiles of the distribution of returns other than mean.
-The methodology is also suitable for large panels and requires less strict assumptions about the data generating process as we will discuss in detail here.
+To estimate the common factors that capture the comovement of quantile-specific features of distributions of the idiosyncratic parts of the stock returns, we use quantile factor analysis (QFA) introduced by \cite{chen2021}.
+In contrast to principal component analysis (PCA), QFA facilitates the capture of hidden factors that may shift more general characteristics, such as moments or quantiles of the distribution of returns other than the mean.
+The methodology is also suitable for large panels and requires less strict assumptions about the data generation process.